For Unlawful Carnal Knowledge: Recording

 Van Halen started work on the album in March 1990 and finished in April 1991, two months before its release.
 The album itself was marketed as the "return" to Van Halen's hard rock roots, with most songs being guitar driven, and the synth sounds being replaced by pianos.
 The band also reconciled with producer Ted Templeman, who produced earlier Van Halen albums to return to work on the album.
-According to Eddie Van Halen, this happened because singer Sammy Hagar did not want to work with Andy Johns and Templeman let him "get away with everything."
+According to Eddie Van Halen, this happened because Hagar did not want to work with Andy Johns and Templeman let him "get away with everything."
 The year-long production led to the 'labored' sound.

 This was the first album that Eddie recorded without his trademark Marshall Super Lead serving as the primary amplifier.
 The Marshall was fading, so he went with his 1989 Soldano SLO-100 to record the album primarily, though the Marshall was used sparingly.
 A prototype for what would become the Peavey 5150 series of custom amplifiers was also used.
 Peavey's release of the 5150 series coincided with the release of the album.

-"Poundcake" featured the sound of a battery-operated power drill, which Eddie held to the pickups of his guitar and revved, creating the intro.
+"Poundcake" featured the sound of a battery-operated Makita power drill, which Eddie held to the pickups of his guitar and revved, creating the intro.

-The instrumental "316" is named for the March 16, 1991, birthday of Eddie's son Wolfgang, who later went on to be Van Halen's last bass player, although the song predates his birth (as part of it was used by Eddie at the beginning of his guitar solo on tour, as seen on Live Without a Net, and was originally written for 5150).
+The instrumental "316" is named for the March 16, 1991 birthday of Eddie's son Wolfgang, who later went on to be Van Halen's last bass player, although the song predates his birth (as part of it was used by Eddie at the beginning of his guitar solo on tour, as seen on Live Without a Net, and was originally written for 5150).
 On Wolfgang's 25th birthday on March 16, 2016, his mother Valerie Bertinelli posted a photo on her Facebook page of her and Eddie during her pregnancy with the caption "Ed playing 316 on my growing tummy, before he knew he would call it 316" Eddie can be seen in the photo playing an acoustic guitar on top of Valerie's pregnant belly.

 The song "Top of the World" features a riff that was first heard on a studio recording during the outro of the 1984-era hit "Jump".
-However on bootleg and official (but unreleased) recordings of Van Halen concerts during the original David Lee Roth era, the riff can sometimes be heard being played at the end of Dance The Night Away, the most notable being at the end of 1983 Us Festival performance of the song.
-"Top of the World" was played directly after "Jump" on the For Unlawful Carnal Knowledge Tour and appears immediately after it on the Best of Both Worlds compilation.
+However on bootleg and official (but unreleased) recordings of Van Halen concerts during the original David Lee Roth era, the riff can sometimes be heard being played at the end of "Dance The Night Away", the most notable being at the end of 1983 Us Festival performance of the song.
+"Top of the World" was played directly after "Jump" on the For Unlawful Carnal Knowledge Tour and appears immediately after it on both Live: Right Here, Right Now (a live album recorded on that tour) and the Best of Both Worlds compilation.
+"Top of the World" is also notable for featuring Steve Lukather of Toto, who performs backing vocals on the song.